 Once all necessary approvals have been obtained as discussed in the previous sections of these guidelines, the student will conduct the research project consistent with the procedures section of the project proposal.
-Prior to data collection, the student will work with the committee chair to develop data collection materials, a study operations procedures, study database, or other materials needed for the data collection phase of the project.
-After the data collection is completed, the student will work with the committee chair on analyzing the data in preparation for capstone presentation(s).
-It is the student's responsibility to work closely with their committee chair to prepare in-class presentations required within all three research-related courses, i.e., CDIS 6401, 6402, and 6403.
+Prior to data collection, the student will work with the project mentor to develop data collection materials, study procedures, study database, or other materials needed for the data collection phase of the project.
+After the data collection is completed, the student will work with the project mentor on analyzing the data in preparation for capstone presentation(s).
+It is the student's responsibility to work closely with the mentor to prepare in-class presentations required within all three research-related courses, i.e., CDIS 6401, 6402, and 6403.